shl152/cs445-rec2/README.md

       Bag.
 You will not need to focus on this implementation in this exercise.
    - `LongestCommonSubsequence.java` provides the skeleton of a LCS solution.

    If you `cd` into `app/src/main/java/`, you can compile and run this code in the manual way like you did with Recitation 1.
 In particular, use the following commands:

        javac cs445/rec2/LongestCommonSubsequence.java
        java cs445.rec2.LongestCommonSubsequence

+   Alternatively, you can use `./gradlew run` (on Unix-like terminals such as those found on Mac, Linux, or Windows Subsystem for Linux) or `gradlew.bat run` (on DOS-like terminals such as the more traditional Windows terminal) to compile and run the program automatically using gradle.
+Use `gradle clean` to remove all of the generated files (such as `.class` files).

+   (Note that the starter code will not compile and run until you complete the exercise.)

 2. Review the following algorithm that finds the LCS of two input strings.
 This algorithm takes a brute force approach of generating all possible subsequences